Emotiv/labstreaminglayer/examples/python/tutorial/README.md

 # Emotiv LSL tutorial
-This sub-repository contains the materials that support the Emotiv LSL tutorial, which can be found on our website (LINK)
+This sub-repository contains the materials that support the Emotiv LSL tutorial, which can be found on our website (https://www.emotiv.com/blogs/tutorials/emotiv-lab-streaming-layer-lsl)

 ## Prerequisites
 1. Basic working knowledge of Python coding